CBMS Workbenches (Cycle 3)

-The CBMS workbenches on Solution Scattering (SAXS/WAXS) and Macromolecular Crystallography (MX) span three days of virtual training classes aimed at researchers that would like to know more about forefront techniques and methods available to scientists at BNL’s Center for Biomolecular Structure (CBMS) structural biology beamlines.
+The CBMS workbenches on Solution Scattering (SAXS/WAXS) and Macromolecular Crystallography (MX) span four days of virtual training classes aimed at researchers that would like to know more about forefront techniques and methods available to scientists at BNL's Center for Biomolecular Structure (CBMS) structural biology beamlines.

 Focus will be on data collection methodology and techniques; only a short introduction to the methods will be provided.
 Attendees are encouraged to send their own samples.
 The aim of the CBMS workbenches is to provide to members of the community the opportunity to obtain preliminary data that can be used to request beam time at the CBMS Structural Biology beamlines.